tlswg/tls13-spec/draft-ietf-tls-tls13.md

 fundamental rule is that higher levels must be cognizant of what their security requirements are and never transmit information over a channel less secure than what they require.
-The TLS protocol is secure in that any cipher suite offers its promised level of security: if you negotiate AES with a 1024-bit DHE key exchange with a host whose certificate you have verified, you can expect to be that secure.
+The TLS protocol is secure in that any cipher suite offers its promised level of security: if you negotiate AES-GCM {{GCM}} with a 1024-bit DHE key exchange with a host whose certificate you have verified, you can expect to be that secure.

 These goals are achieved by the handshake protocol, which can be summarized as
 follows: The client sends a ClientHello message to which the server must